top of page

 905B05E1-4BEE-4C64-9E55-EE0B6B843A24_1_2

-Little Things That Matter, which explores her experiences away from home and other interests where science and social science meet.
-Chetna also has to her credit many science articles published in Deutsche Welle, Germany's international broadcaster.
+She is the author of the blog Little Things That Matter, which explores her experiences as a global citizen and stories where science and social science meet.
+Chetna also has to her credit many articles published in Deutsche Welle, Germany's international broadcaster.
+She was featured in the German newspaper Rheinische Post and her other works can be seen on Symmetry and Medium.
+She is based near Geneva, Switzerland.

 Professional Work